-North Somerset Conservatives are members of Somerset Conservatives, a grouping of Conservative Associations which cover the five Parliamentary Constituencies in the County of Somerset; Bath, Bridgwater & West Somerset, North Somerset, Somerton & Frome, Taunton Deane, and Wells.
+North Somerset Conservatives are members of Somerset Conservatives, a grouping of Conservative Associations which cover the Seven Parliamentary Constituencies in the County of Somerset; Bath, Bridgwater & West Somerset, North East Somerset, North Somerset, Somerton & Frome, Taunton Deane, and Wells.

 We are people who believe in Conservative principles and the Conservative way of doing things - freedom of the individual coupled with responsibility to help those less fortunate.
 We therefore try in any way we can to make sure that the people who run our lives, by way of local government as well as our national parliament, are Conservatives, too.

 Our members come from all walks of life and all age ranges.
 Some like to be very active within the Association, serving on committees and helping with all aspects of the organisation.
 Others are keen to attend fund-raising social events.
 Some do all those things.

 In supporting our Conservative Member of Parliament, we offer a range of activities.
 We do try to cater for all interests.

 During election campaigns, we are the ones who deliver the leaflets, stuff the envelopes, answer people’s queries, drive the cars, stand at the polling stations – anything at all which may persuade people to vote for the Conservative candidate.

 We are entirely self-funding and receive no money from outside sources.
 We have to pay for every bit of local information you receive during those election campaigns - every piece of Conservative literature, every ‘phone call – all paid for with money raised by our Association.